grep -P "\b(:?A|CNAME)\b" /var/named/domain.tld.db

 This feature only applies to A, CNAME, and MX records that the cPanel account user created.
 To allow cPanel account users to view the system’s default A, CNAME, and MX records, enable the Zone Editor (AAAA, CAA, DMARC, SRV, TXT) feature.

 Allows cPanel account users to create AAAA, CAA, DMARC, SRV, and TXT records in cPanel’s Zone Editor interface (cPanel >> Home >> Domains >> Zone Editor).
 This feature also controls whether a cPanel account user can view the existing default A, MX, and CNAME records.Note:

 To allow cPanel account users to view these records, you must enable this feature.

-- Select the feature list that your account uses from the dropdown
+- Select the feature list that your account uses from the "Manage feature list" dropdown menu.

 - Enter the word "Zone" into the search box